Bramalea GO Station: History

 On September 13, 2021, a new parking garage opened as part of a rehabilitation project at the station.
 The multi-level garage can hold 2,059 vehicles and features a colour-coded wayfinding system, two elevators, a car counting system and over 100 security cameras.
-The car counting system will identify which levels have available parking spots distinguishing accessibility from regular spots.
+The car counting system will identify which levels have available parking spots, distinguishing accessibility from regular spots.
 Also opening is a new accessible tunnel to access train platforms directly from the station building.
 The station building has been redesigned with larger windows.

+The improvement work was initially planned for completion in 2021, and after construction delays, the station revamp was completed on May 11, 2023.